pqkkkkk/AIShortVideoCreator-server/README.md

 ---

-**Built with ❤️ using FastAPI, MongoDB, Hugging Face and Google AI**
+**⭐ If you find this project interesting, please consider giving it a star! ⭐** *Built with ❤️ using FastAPI, MongoDB, Hugging Face and Google AI*